If you've been scratching your head, trying to come up with a vegan substitute for eggs, you're not alone.

 7. Powdered sugar

-Especially if you are an inexperienced baker, substituting anything for what’s listed in the recipe can seem like a serious risk.
+Especially if you are an inexperienced baker, substituting anything can seem like a serious risk.
 Fortunately for everyone, the situation isn’t nearly as scary as it seems.